Hamburger

 Trade unions are not common in Angola.

-In order to carry out their duties, trade union representatives are entitled to 4 paid hours a month but must notify the employer in advance of the date and number of days they require for the exercise of trade union functions.
+The employee must notify the employer in advance of the date and number of days they require for the exercise of trade union functions.
 Employers are obliged to provide a suitable place for workers' meetings whenever this is requested by the union representatives.
 Special protections against dismissal are granted to employees who perform, or have performed, duties as union representatives, either as leaders or delegates, or members of the employees’ representative body performing union-related activities.

 • Termination